What is Whitelisting? Safeguarding Your Digital World

 What is the purpose of whitelisting?

 Whitelisting is a cybersecurity measure designed to protect networks or devices from malicious software and unapproved apps or block access to unauthorized content.
 For example, a government network administrator may maintain a whitelist of pre-approved apps to prevent accidental — or intentional — malware infections.
 Institutions can also use whitelisting as a censorship tool.
+By controlling network access, whitelisting ensures that only authorized users and devices can connect to the network, thereby enhancing security.

 Some schools and organizations may keep blacklists of restricted apps and sites.
 But the internet is a big place, and, with over half a million new websites created each day, maintaining a list of every questionable site in existence takes serious effort.
 That’s where whitelisting comes in.
 A well-curated whitelist will block out the worst of the web while still allowing you to perform all necessary tasks.